biocypher/clinical-knowledge-graph/README.md

 https://biocypher.org.

 ## Installation
 The project uses [Poetry](https://python-poetry.org).
-You can install like this:
+You can install it like this:

 ```
 git clone https://github.com/saezlab/CKG-BioCypher.git